erichuang2015/wp-plugin-ratings/README.md

 ## Setup
 You have to clone this project to your `WordpressDocRoot/wp-content/plugins` folder.
 After this you have to login as admin to your backend area. <br>
 Go to **Plugins** and activate our new Plugin called ***WP Ratings***.

+## Usage
+After activating our plugin you can see a new top level menu entry called `Ratings`.
+In this "section" you could create your ratings.
+In each rating you can find your shortcode, with which you can embed it to one or more of your pages. just copy this shortcode where you wann place it.

 ## Structure with short explanation